rafrasenberg/rafrasenberg-website/content/posts/server/docker-container-management.md

 $ echo $(htpasswd -nb <username> <password>)
 ```

-Edit the `dynamic.yml` file and add your string `yourusername:$apr1$MTqfVwiE$FKkzDKGSqwH9f3uipxA1` under the `user-auth` middleware as seen in the example code.
+Edit the `dynamic.yml` file and add your auth string under the `user-auth` middleware as seen in the example code.

 #### II.
 Creating the proxy network